-Acupuncture is one of the many treatments used within physiotherapy as an integrated approach to the management of pain and inflammation and as a means of stimulating the body’s own healing chemicals in order to aid recovery and enhance rehabilitation.
+Physiotherapists use acupuncture as one of many treatments in an integrated approach to manage pain and inflammation and stimulate the body’s own healing chemicals to aid recovery and enhance rehabilitation.

 The acupuncture needle will stimulate the flow of QI [pronounced ‘chee’], which circulates in channels or meridians within the body.
 The QI circulates within the deeper organs of the body but connects to the superficial skin.
 In the state of a normal healthy body, a balance exists between these systems.
 Both the superficial energy and the deeper energy can be influenced by the stimulation of specific acupuncture points.

-If injury, disease, emotional trauma or infection occurs, the natural flow of QI within the meridians and organs may well be affected and the result is an altered flow, either a slowing or stagnation of QI causing pain and inflammation, or a deficit of QI, which may cause weakness, exhaustion and longer debilitating disease.
-The stimulation of relevant acupuncture points may free stagnation, reduce excess or indeed, increase QI to the specific area or organ and thus help to restore normal QI flow and balance.
+When injury, disease, emotional trauma, or infection occurs, it can affect the natural flow of QI within the meridians and organs.
+This leads to an altered flow, either slowing or stagnating the QI, causing pain and inflammation, or creating a deficit of QI that results in weakness, exhaustion, and prolonged illness.
+Stimulating the relevant acupuncture points can free stagnation, reduce excess, or increase QI in the specific area or organ, helping restore normal QI flow and balance.

-Acupuncture is used by physiotherapists, against a background of sound research and evidence, as a means of enhancing pain modulation via the stimulation of the brain and spinal cord to produce NATURAL pain-relieving chemicals, such as endorphins; melatonin to promote sleep, serotonin to promote well-being, to name but a few.
+Physiotherapists use needle therapy, backed by sound research and evidence, to enhance pain modulation by stimulating the brain and spinal cord to produce natural pain-relieving chemicals, such as endorphins, melatonin to promote sleep, and serotonin to promote well-being, to name just a few.

 These assist the body’s healing process and offer pain relief as a precursor for other manual or exercise therapy.
-Acupuncture is also used by Advanced AACP (Acupuncture Association of Chartered Physiotherapists) members as a means of addressing some systemic and longer-term illness, but always with the aim of enhancing physiotherapy treatment and improving the quality of life.
+Advanced AACP (Acupuncture Association of Chartered Physiotherapists) members also use needle therapy to address some systemic and longer-term illnesses, always aiming to enhance physiotherapy treatment and improve quality of life.

-Acupuncture has an exemplary safety record, only pre-sterilised single-use needles are used, and they are inserted to a high degree of accuracy into the acupuncture points.
+Needle therapy boasts an exemplary safety record, with practitioners using only pre-sterilised single-use needles and inserting them with a high degree of accuracy into the acupuncture points.
 Our physiotherapists are highly qualified and members of the Acupuncture Association of Chartered Physiotherapists (AACP).

-Most people who have acupuncture from a skilled practitioner are amazed how comfortable it feels.
+Most people who receive acupuncture from a skilled practitioner are amazed at how comfortable it feels.
 The proper sensation for acupuncture to be most effective is dull and heavy, not sharp.
-As acupuncture stimulates the healing and regenerative processes within the body people often experience a wonderful sense of calm and notice improved sleep and a feeling of well-being after each session.
+Needle therapy stimulates healing and regeneration within the body.
+People often feel a sense of calm, improved sleep, and well-being after each session.

 Many people experience rapid recovery in their condition with only a few sessions while others take longer to respond.
-Part of the reason for this variation is that some people are effortlessly better responders than others while some conditions are more deeply seated and naturally require more treatment to produce a beneficial effect.
-The effects of acupuncture are cumulative in nature, building up its effectiveness as treatment progresses.
-In addition, if acupuncture is combined with manual therapy, the success rate of treating musculoskeletal conditions increases considerably.
+Some people respond better to treatment than others.
+Deeper conditions may require more sessions to show results.
+Acupuncture’s effects are cumulative, increasing as treatment progresses.
+Combining needle therapy with manual therapy considerably increases the success rate of treating musculoskeletal conditions.

 Our clinic is based in Media City UK Salford Quays.